mlnotes2718/VSCode-dev-container/README.md

 ## Introduction to Container in VSCode
 The following guide is created to use docker container in VSCode.
 This is created because Anaconda has stopped building conda packages for Intel Macs.
 An alternative is to run docker container as the development platform.

 This feature also expose VSCode capabilities on development on remote system and containers.
 We do not use the official microsoft dev containers.
-The setup the Microsoft dev-container is easier and it include a persistent volume for storage.
+The setup of Microsoft dev-container is easier and it include a persistent volume for storage.
 However, it is difficult to access the volume without docker software.
 So one of our objective is to create a docker environment that uses local Mac folder as the data source and attached to the docker environment.
 We also use Ubuntu instead of Debian so as to create similar environment as Windows WSL users.

 ## Docker Features
 - Docker OS: Ubuntu (version: 24.04)